Categorical structure in coherent theory of arithmetic: Parametrised natural numbers object in coherent categories

 \begin{example} Over a PNO $N$ in $\mc C$, $\ms 0$ and $\ms s$ defines a pair of complemented subobjects of $N$, because we have

-The equality $=$ and the order relations $<,\le$ on $N$ in $\mc C$ are also decidable subobjects of $N \times N$; $=$ and $<$, viewed as subobjects of $\le$, are also complemented.
-We refer ther readers to~\cite[Ch.
-A2.5]{johnstone2002sketches} for the details. \end{example}
+The equality $=$ and the order relations $<,\le$ on $N$ in $\mc C$ are also complemented subobjects of $N \times N$.
+By soundness, this follows from the trichotomy of the order we have shown to hold in $\T$ in \Cref{exm:order}.
+Also see \citet[A2.5]{johnstone2002sketches} for a semantic proof. \end{example}

-Though the internal logic of $\mc C$ does not support the interpretation of universal quantification, we can still interpret bounded version of universal quantification on $N$, at least restricted to complemented subobjects.
-We first show that we can construct the characteristic map of any complemented subobject:

 \begin{lemma} If $\varphi$ is a complemented subobject of $X$, then there is a map $\ms c_{\varphi} : X \to N$, such that the following are pullback squares,